Your Feedback Home Page Return to Folk Page

 Jim Couza

-From Massachusetts, USA Jim is master of the hammered dulcimer, a marvellous musician who soaks up stunning songs and beautiful reels, marches and jigs like a sponge.
+From Massachussetts, USA, Jim was a master of the hammered dulcimer, a marvellous musician who soaked up stunning songs and beautiful reels, marches and jigs like a sponge.
 Calennig first met Jim when they were interviewed for Philadelphia radio, and those with long memories will recall Jim, member of Llantrisant Folk Club, living in Siwsi and Stuart's flat in Talbot Green, before he moved away.
 The Nonesuch website for hammered dulcimer fans carries this quote: "Anyone I’ve ever known to speak of Jim Couza has called him a “Very Big Man”; indeed he is, not in just a physical sense, but also in stature, the man is larger than life, full of tunes and tales, delivered in gravely baritone and more often than not accompanied by a song or two on an old dulcimer that seems to have lived as hard as the man himself."
-Welcome, Jim!".
+A victim of his own failing health, Jim died in August last year.
 Last appearance at the Club: February 8 2006.

 Joy Bennett and Chris Koldewey